tutkuyaras/PGSXplorer/README.md

 ## Usage
-In order for PGSExplorer to work correctly, you must first examine the parameters of the quality control steps and the polygenic score calculation tools you want to run and start the analysis with the appropriate command.
+In order for PGSXplorer to work correctly, you must first examine the parameters of the quality control steps and the polygenic score calculation tools you want to run and start the analysis with the appropriate command.
 You can also access the parameters given below by running the command
 ```
 nextflow run main.nf --help
 ```